rabanti-github/Media-Extractor/README.md

 * Double-clicking on the exe file
 * Dragging a supported media file into the exe file
 * Using the option in Windows Explorer "Open with..."
+* Dropping a file into the designated area (drag&drop)

 ## Development Dependencies